Customer service charter

 Help us to improve this charter

-This charter is being developed through a consultative process with our clients.
-The Institute is committed to continually improving its services to you.
+This charter is constantly being developed through a consultative process with our clients.
 Your comments on how we might improve this charter are important to us.
 Please contact our Business section.

 We will use your comments to ensure that the service we provide is of the highest standard and that our charter accurately reflects this.
 We appreciate your efforts to help us to serve you better.

 The Institute's main office is at Cape Ferguson, about 50km east of Townsville, Queensland.
 You may contact us during office hours 8.00 am to 4.40 pm AEST Monday to Friday (except public holidays).